 Six Golden Rules for Posting Your Listing on Rentler

-2. Listings may also be re-posted only every 14 days by deactivating and then re-listing it manually.
-Deactivating a listing and posting the same one over and over on the same day is not allowed.
+2. Listings run for 30 days but may be renewed upon expiration.
+Listings may also be renewed every 14 days by deactivating and then re-listing it manually.
+Deactivating a listing and posting the same one over and over is not allowed.
 Rentler may suspend accounts for overposting.

-- Single Family Home - A one unit dwelling structure.
-A single family detached home has open space on all four sides and is not attached to any other structure.
-A single family attached home is separated from other structures with walls that are extended from the ground to the roof.
+- House - A one unit dwelling structure.
+This usually refers to a single-family detached home that has open space on all four sides and is not attached to any other structure.
+Typically you will select this if you are renting out an entire home to one renter or group of renters.

-- Condo/Townhome - A condominium is a housing structure that is a part of a bigger unit or building and the owner of the condo owns the interiors independently and the other services in the building jointly with other condo owners.
-A townhouse is a style of housing where a row of identical houses share walls.
-Here the owner owns the whole unit as such.
-They both may come under a structure of housing tenure or other legal agreements.
+- Condo/Multiplex - A housing structure that is either a.) part of a bigger unit or building, where the owner of the condo owns the interiors independently and the other services in the building jointly with other condo owners.

 5. For any rental communities over 30 units, you must upgrade to a paid package in order to post listings.
 For rental communities under 30 units, you will get one (1) free active listing.
 Ads run for 30 days but may be renewed upon expiration.
 When upgraded you can post multiple floor plans at a time.

-For rentals in all categories other than apartments/community properties, you may have two (2) free active listings per company.
+For rentals in all categories other than apartments/community properties, you may have one (1) free active listing per company.
 If you create multiple user accounts for a single company, all extra accounts will be migrated to one account.
 If you continue to abuse the system then legal action will be taken.